ricerodriguez/photoprysm/docs/api.rst

 you will need to pass the base URL to the API.
 You can either use the :func:`get_api_url` function or you can type the URL manually.

-.. note:: Some API endpoints are restricted to :class:`User` sessions
-          only.
-This includes all endpoints that need scope access to albums or photos.

 .. autoclass:: User
    :members: